Leonard Isitt (aviator)

 Air Vice Marshal Sir Leonard Monk Isitt KBE (27 July 1891 – 21 January 1976) was a New Zealand military aviator and senior air force commander.
 In 1943 he became the first New Zealander to serve as the Chief of the Air Staff of the Royal New Zealand Air Force, a post he held until 1946.
 At the close of World War II, Isitt was the New Zealand signatory to the Japanese Instrument of Surrender.
-After the war, following retirement from the Air Force, he worked as chairman of Tasman Empire Airways.
+After the war, following retirement from the Air Force, he worked as chairman of the New Zealand National Airways Corporation and Tasman Empire Airways.

 Early life

 Leonard Monk Isitt was born on 27 July 1891 in Christchurch, New Zealand, the son of the Methodist minister, member of parliament and prohibitionist Leonard Monk Isitt and Agnes Martha Caverhill.
 Leonard Monk Isitt junior was educated at Mostyn House, Cheshire, England and Christchurch Boys' High School.
 He had one brother, Willard Whitmore Isitt (1894–1916), who was a Rifleman in the New Zealand Rifle Brigade in World War I and was killed in France on 31 October 1916.